Morgenrote-Team/Morgenroete-Beta/docs/0_Changelog.md

 - Sports Facilities is a new building.
 First PMG has three different PMs: Sports Field, Sports Facility, Sports Stadium.
 Other PMGs for the Sports Clubs.
 - Coaches can have, depending on the national sport, one of these traits: Cricket Player, Baseball Player, Football Player, Basketball Player.
 Naturally, a baseball trainer will give a baseball team an advantage.
 - Power Blocs and Overlords can organize an international championship in their own national sport (Like a Confed Cup) for all their other bloc members or subject.
 You need at least 3 other bloc members or subjects to do this.
 Be aware that this will only work for football if you are not member of the FIFA (they won't allow a rival event!).
+- FIFA Board will change every 5 years.
+Power Status is very important, countries with a good football team will have chances, too.
+- Only the President and Board Members are available as hosts for a FIFA World Cup.
 - You may join and leave the FIFA if you want.
 - School Sport is now in the "Coach" section and needs a Senior Coach to be introduced.
 - The Alpine Club needs Organized Sports instead of Nationalism to be founded.